 There have been several attempts to install commercial wave farms worldwide, in order to prove their viability of them as a renewable energy source.
 These have been met with mixed success.
 Some of these farms had to be shut down or deployment abandoned due to financial or technical difficulties.
 Wave power has been successfully generated, but has never resulted in sustained generation because of the aforementioned reasons.

 Tidal power is in a similar position globally to wave power with regards to commercial use.
 A tidal power station has been successfully operating in Brittany, France since 1966.
 Environmental and financial concerns have hindered progress since then.

-Below are links to several websites with some more detail about the technologies and progress of research in Ireland and abroad.
+Below are links to several websites with some more details about the technologies and progress of research in Ireland and abroad.